Where Should You Position An Air Purifier? 12 Top Tips

 6. Place the air purifier in the room with the most contaminated air

 Different rooms may have different levels of air contamination.
-Therefore, find out the room that has the most contamination and place the air purifier there.
+Therefore, find the room that has the most contamination and place the air purifier there.

-In any case, if one room has the source of the contamination, it will spread throughout the entire house.
+In any case, if one room is the source of the contamination, it will spread throughout the entire house.
 If you arrest it at the source, you will stop the spread of the same.

 Perhaps another thing that we ought to mention here is finding a nice position in the kitchen.
-Smoke, mold and burned food odors are some of the air contaminants that you want to eliminate from the air in the kitchen.
+Smoke, mold, and burned food odors are some of the air contaminants that you want to eliminate from the air in the kitchen.

 Also read: Mold in humidifier symptoms